 Princess Cora is so tired of her princess lessons that she writes to her fairy godmother for help.
 Strangely, her fairy godmother responds by sending...a crocodile!
 But it turns out that the ill-behaved crocodile is exactly what Cora needs, because while the crocodile is dressed up in a mop wig and frilly dress — wreaking havoc in the castle — Cora gets to go on an exciting outdoor adventure: climbing trees, getting dirty, and having fun.
 This hilarious story will leave kids cheering at the comeuppance that the over-scheduling adults get while Cora finally gets to enjoy a little freedom.

 For Mighty Girls who aren't quite ready for the original Nancy Drew books, Nancy Drew and the Clue Crew is the perfect solution!
 These early chapter books reimagine Nancy as an third grade student solving mysteries around her community.
 Kids will love following along with the age-appropriate mysteries and trying to put together the clues with Nancy, George, and Bess.
-This collection includes the first five books in the series, perfect for a whole summer's worth of reading for aspiring sleuths.
+This collection includes the first five books in the series, perfect to keep aspiring sleuths flipping pages.
 For more books and other products featuring this classic character, visit our Nancy Drew Collection.

 The moment they saw each other, Bean and Ivy knew they wouldn't be friends: Bean stomps puddles and climbs trees, while Ivy seems prim and proper and prefers to sit on the porch with a book.
 But when Bean plays a joke on her sister, Nancy, and has to hide quick, Ivy comes to the rescue, proving that sometimes the best of friends are people who never thought they would even like each other.
 Full of vibrant characters and lots of humor, this charming early chapter book is the first in a series; fans can check out the Ivy and Bean's Secret Treasure Box, which includes the first three books, plus a a secret treasure-hiding box with a cool surprise inside!